-Marvin’s Guide Service has been providing unforgettable chartered salmon fishing trips on the Columbia River for more than two dozen years now.
+Marvin’s Guide Service has been a Columbia River fishing guide for more than two dozen years now.
 Depending on where the fishing is the best, we may fish in either the Portland or Astoria areas in Oregon.

 I’m Marvin Henkel Jr., and I was born and raised in Portland, Oregon, have been chasing salmon on the Columbia River since I was a little kid out on the water with my dad.
 I know this salmon fishery like the back of my hand, and I’ll share my knowledge with you.

 In the spring, I will pilot you on my 27-foot Alumaweld Intruder to my favorite spring chinook spots on the Columbia River near Portland and Vancouver, Washington.

 By the way, spring in the Northwest can be wet and windy, but that’s no problem if you’ve booked your trip with me.
 The Marvin’s Guide Service boat is covered and heated, so you can wait for that next rod to double over in comfort.

 You’ll fish with the highest-quality rods, reels, and tackle, not to mention only the freshest bait available.

 If the Columbia River closes to fishing, or even if it slows down, you still can catch one of the tastiest fish that swims.
 That’s because the lower Willamette River is nearby in Portland and has equally excellent spring salmon fishing.